 Jean Brunel address the very practical challenge of “What should your asset allocation be?”
 He marries the ideas of quantifying family goals and constraints, creating specific portfolios to meet specific goals, and aggregating the portfolios into an overall investment policy.
 The result is an investment program that improves the probability of meeting investor goals.

-We then offer three essays on the topic of financial risk.
-Howard Marks and Jim Garland respond to the question: “What is the most useful definition of ‘risk’ for private investors?”
+We then offer two essays on the topic of financial risk.
+Howard Marks responds to the question: “How should you understand and deal with investment risk?”, and James Garland answers: “What is the most useful definition of ‘risk’ for private investors?”
 Each of them brings their own experience and expertise to this important topic.
 One issue they agree on is that the most common definition of investment risk – volatility – can be deceptive and even dangerous and may lead investors astray, and that there are better ways to quantify and apply risk.

 Finally, we tackle how to determine the best approach to selecting suitable investment strategies and vehicles.
-Charley Ellis answers the question “Is active management still worthwhile?” with a resounding no. He argues that, given the substantial changes in the investment industry, performance-seeking investment managers can, on average, no longer outperform their benchmarks net of the fees they charge and that index investing is the way of the future.
-Tim Armour answers the “How do you choose investment managers?” question, recognizing that, in the right context, there are still successful active managers to be found, as hard as it may be.
+Charles Ellis answers the question “Is active management still worthwhile?” with a resounding no. He argues that, given the substantial changes in the investment industry, performance-seeking investment managers can, on average, no longer outperform their benchmarks net of the fees they charge and that index investing is the way of the future.
+Randolph Cohen takes the other side of the argument and suggests that, with the right combination of factors, active management can deliver substantial net benefits to investors.

 Investing is a challenge for all families.
 For some, the investments are a counterweight to their operating company assets, and for others they are the main store of wealth.
 Some choose to make decisions themselves, whereas others opt for advisors and investment managers.
 And some invest in public, liquid assets, and others seek out unique private investments.
 Whatever the approach a family takes, solid answers to the key questions – the goals they want to fund, the returns that are realistically achievable, the risks the family can bear, and the strategies they choose to employ – will substantially improve the likelihood of success and the comfort of the journey.